 with guest artist Robert Mirabal

-Continuing a deeply successful six-year collaboration inspired by ceremonies dedicated to the Sun, ETHEL and Robert Mirabal, Native American musician, instrument builder and three-time GRAMMY® Award-winner present their next evolution of the cross-cultural concert experience.
+Continuing a deeply successful six-year collaboration inspired by ceremonies dedicated to the Sun, ETHEL and Robert Mirabal, Native American musician, instrument builder and three time GRAMMY® Award winner present their next evolution of the cross-cultural concert experience.
 The inspiration this time is Water as the embodiment of Spirit, and its essential role in Life on Earth.
-The audience is immersed in a flow of music, narrative, and ritual that evokes timeless Native American traditions through contemporary musical artistry.
+The audience is immersed in a flow of music, narrative, and ritual, that evokes timeless Native American traditions through contemporary musical artistry.
 As delivered by these master performers, the effect is breathtaking, even ecstatic.
-This program features music created by ETHEL and Mirabal together, making truly a quintet for the ages.

-ETHEL pays special homage to the brilliant, gorgeous, and masterful women who are making their musical mark on the 21st century.
+ETHEL, the post-modern, indie-classical quartet, pays special homage to the brilliant, gorgeous and masterful women who are making their musical mark on the 21st century.
 Sometimes fierce, sometimes seductive, always full of creativity, composers like Anna Clyne, Missy Mazzoli, and Pulitzer Prize-winner Julia Wolfe, are, through their own voices, warriors and champions of music today.

 Anna Clyne’s favorites include rock legend Stevie Nicks, while Missy Mazzoli draws creative strength from Kim Gordon of Sonic Youth, one of the leaders of the worldwide wave of alt rock bands.
 Julia Wolfe cites the timelessness of Aretha Franklin, who continues in her role as standard-bearer for so many of today’s musicians.
 Amplified quartet arrangements of works by these powerhouses are paired with Clyne, Mazzoli, and Wolfe.